October 1, 2024

 • Avoid putting music headphones in both ears so that you can be more aware of your surroundings, especially if you are walking alone.

-• Walking back from the library very late at night is sometimes unavoidable, so try to walk with a friend or contact Safety and Security for a Safe Walk.
+• Walking back from locations like the library and Wheelock very late at night is sometimes unavoidable, so try to walk with a friend or contact Security Services for a Safe Walk.

 • Carry a noisemaker (like a whistle) on your keychain.